I'm 31, I Make $160,000 & I Own An Apartment In NYC

 7:30 a.m. — It's finally Friday!
 For some reason, I wake up refreshed and just get up.

-9 a.m. — Makee myself a cup of non-dairy matcha latte.
-I work through lunch without even realizing it.
+9 a.m. — Make myself a cup of non-dairy matcha latte.
+I work through lunch without even realising it.

 3 p.m. — I snack on PopCorners and a kiwi.
 I decide to check up on my stock portfolio (lots of red, eek, so I quickly close the app).
 Back to work.